ps3mediaserver/ps3mediaserver/BUILD.md

     mvn package -P linux,-osx

-## Building the Mac DMG file
+## Building the Mac OSX installer tarball

-Currently, the Mac OS X distribution can only be built on Mac OS X e.g. with the default profile:
+The Mac OSX installer tarball can be built on any platform by specifying the "osx" profile explicity:

-    mvn package

-Or it can be specified explicitly:

     mvn package -P osx